whispir/technical-blog/posts/javascript_testing_strategy_part1.md

 ### Unit tests

-Use RTL.
+- Use RTL.

-Individual tests should run quickly.
+- Individual tests should run quickly.
 It's ok if the entire suite takes a while, but of course, faster is better.

-These are the tests that devs should run most often.
+- These are the tests that devs should run most often.

 ### Real Browser Tests

-eg. Cypress
+- eg. Cypress

-It's ok if these take longer.
+- It's ok if these take longer.

-Devs should be able to run these on their local machine.

-However they don't need to routinely.
+- Devs _should_ be able to run these on their local machine, but they don't _need_ to as part of their development workflow.

-If you can make something a unit test instead, then do.
+- If you can make something a unit test instead, then do.

 Cypress requires a deployed application to run against.
 This means that often your frontend will also  require some kind of real backend to be talking to (see integrated tests).

 ## Backend Specific

-ie. involves running a node process
+- ie. involves running a node process

 Testing your backend can pose challenges, depending on what your backend looks like, generally there are 2.5 options: